WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-23-Make-your-testing-documents-about-the-testing.markdown

 > The user personalization cache checks for personalization refresh
 > based on a timer schedule, _and therefore_ testing will focus on
 > actions that fetch from the cache along with actions that affect
-> personalizations around triggering of that time job.
+> personalizations around triggering of that timer job.

 __Replace product behavior descriptions with "_What happens when...?_"__